China makes big cut in bank reserve requirement to fight slowdown

 The central bank has also cut interest rates twice since November in a bid to lower borrowing costs and spur demand, but while short-term money rates have come down in recent weeks, long-term lending to the real economy has not shown much sign of reaction.

-"Real interest rates are extremely high, and they are also quite high relative to returns," said Arthur Kroeber, head of research at Gavekal Dragonomics.
+"Real interest rates are extremely high, and they are also quite high relative to returns," said Arthur Kroeber, head of research at Gavecal Dragonomics.

 "RRR has been at twenty percent for a long time, and that has created room for it to go down further."